What PPE means

 Personal protective equipment, better known as PPE, refers to protective clothing including helmets, gloves, face shields, goggles, masks, and/or respirators or other equipment designed to protect the user from injury, the spread of infections or disease.

-We share with you some of the PPE main characteristics:
+Some of the PPE main characteristics:

 - Materials used to make PPE have the potential to block the transmission of contaminants from blood, body fluids, or respiratory secretions.